WE ENERGIES CURRENT RATE CASE,

 - inflation

-- the utility’s request for higher profits and an end-around to seek more profit.
+- the utility’s request for higher profits and an end-around to seek even more profit.

 - higher fuel costs to buy electricity from the Point Beach Nuclear Plant.